MMMikeM/Blog/blog/svelte.md

+---
+title: One might say, Svelte
+date: 2021-05-02
+excerpt: Stuff I (usually) love about using Svelte
+---
 # Here's some Svelte stuff I have learned

 Typescript with Svelte is nice, but not super well documented.
 Here I will include some snippets that have been valuable to me